vibestudios/civility-optics-api/README.md

 npm install jsonwebtoken
 npm install nodemailer
 ```

 ## Running

 To start the backend service locally, enter the `civility-optics-api/backend` directory and run the command `node server.js` in the terminal.

 To run the server to the database, use the command `mongod` anywhere in the terminal.

+# Release Notes

+#### v 1.0.0, build 1

+## Features
+- Post user-submitted ratings for a certain venue to our database.
+- Get user-submitted ratings for a certain venue from our database.
+- Get comments from users about a vertain venur from our database.
+- Create user accounts, login users, and logout users from our system.
+- Leverage Google Places API to return a list of nearby venues based on a user's input
+- Leverage Google Places API to return specific info about a venue.

+## Known Issues
+- Some requests are formatted as POST but should really be GET.
+- In getRatings, ratings from the last 30 days should be returned, but all ratings are being returned.
+- In getReviews, null reviews aren't bring filtered out.

 # Endpoint Details